nfriedly/node-unblocker/readme.md

 * Allow for removal of scripts (both script tags and on*= handlers)

 ## License
-This project is released under the terms of the [GNU GPL version 3](http://www.gnu.org/licenses/gpl.html)
+This project is released under the terms of the [GNU AGPL version 3](https://www.gnu.org/licenses/agpl-3.0.html).

+Commercial licensing and support are also available, contact Nathan Friedly (nathan@nfriedly.com) for details.

 ## Contributors
 * [Nathan Friedly](http://nfriedly.com)